Fangirls (musical): First Australian Tour (2019)

 Fangirls premiered at the Bille Brown Theatre, Brisbane for Queensland Theatre from 7 September to 5 October 2019, and was performed in Sydney at the Belvoir St Theatre from 12 October to 10 November 2019.

 The original production was directed by Paige Rattray, with a cast including Yve Blake, Aydan Calafiore, Kimberley Hodgson, Chika Ikogwe, Ayesha Madon, James Majoos, Sharon Millerchip and Melissa Russo.

 Sydney and Second Australian Tour (2021)

 Fangirls returned to Sydney in 2021 at the Seymour Centre featuring Karis Oka as Edna, Shubshri Kandiah as Brianna, Tomáš Kantor and Shannen Alyce Quan as swings, and Aydan Calafiore, Chika Ikogwe, Ayesha Madon and James Majoos reprising their roles from 2019.
 A national tour to Adelaide, Wollongong, Canberra and Melbourne followed.
 Danielle Barnes took over the role of Caroline when the Adelaide leg of the tour started.
 The tour played its final show on May 9, 2021.

 A cast recording featuring the 2019 cast was released on April 30, 2021, through Ghostlight Records.

+London (2024)

+In July 2024, the Lyric Theatre, Hammersmith co-produced a new production with Sonia Friedman, again directed by Paige Rattray.
+This new production follows the same story with some new additions, such as a newly written solo song Learning to be Lonely sung by Edna toward the beginning of Act 1.